How EMDR Therapy for Trauma Helps You Process Grief and Loss

 Creating rituals, stories, or keepsakes that preserve meaning

-With the support of EMDR therapy for trauma, you can begin to feel like you again—not the version of you frozen in loss, but the one who can hold both pain and peace at once.
+With the support of EMDR therapy, you can begin to feel like you again.
+Not the version of you frozen in loss, but the one who can hold both pain and peace at once.

 You don’t have to rush to move on.
 You don’t have to let go of what mattered.
 You can heal without forgetting.